zacboz/intermediate-javascript-v2/questions.md

  #4 ####################
  # Context 2
- Write a function called context2 that will take in an array of numbers called params invoke sum and explicity set the context to the object called contextObj, and pass in the array called params.
+ Write a function called context2 that will take in an array of numbers called params invoke sum and explicitly set the context to the object called contextObj, and pass in the array called params.

  #5 ####################